 - Being late for an appointment

-- Giving a five-minute presentation
+- Giving a presentation

 - Deciding which bills to pay

-- Waiting on a repairman who is late
+- Waiting on a late repairman

-- Figuring out what to do when a babysitter cancels, or a date collapses
+- Figuring out what to do when a babysitter cancels, or a date collapses.

 Big stuff, little stuff—it is all stressful stuff!

 It's time to identify it and deal with it!
 David shows us how.

 But you, O Lord, are a shield around me; you are my glory, the one who holds my head high.
 I cried out to the Lord, and he answered me from his holy mountain.
 I lay down and slept, yet I woke up in safety, for the Lord was watching over me.
 I am not afraid of ten thousand enemies who surround me on every side.
 Victory comes from you, O Lord.
 May you bless your people.
 Psalm 3:3-6,8 NLT

 David gave his stress to God.
 He spelled out his problems and trusted God to meet his needs.